 This unit focuses on the diverse range of functions and contexts of dance in Australia.
 Students analyse critically their own cultural beliefs and values in relation to traditional and contemporary dance forms and styles and develop an understanding of their own dance heritage.

 DRAMA (ATAR)

-PREREQUISITE - Grade B in Year 10 English General and Year 10 Drama advisable
+PREREQUISITE - Nil but Year 10 Drama is advisable B